 Our Memorandum and Articles of Association provide that our Board of Directors consists of not less than three directors and such maximum number as our directors may determine from time to time.
 Our Board of Directors currently consists of nine directors.
 Each of Messrs.
-Dillon, Aboody, Williams, Freeland and Menezes, Mrs. Karnad, Ms. Gri and Sir Greener satisfies the "independence" requirements of the NYSE rules.
+Dillon, Williams, Freeland, Vitale, Haviland, Liberty and Menezes and Ms. Gri satisfies the "independence" requirements of the NYSE rules.
 All directors hold office until the expiry of their term of office, their resignation or removal from office for gross negligence or criminal conduct by a resolution of our shareholders or until they cease to be directors by virtue of any provision of law or they are disqualified by law from being directors or they become bankrupt or make any arrangement or composition with their creditors generally or they become of unsound mind.
 The term of office of the directors is divided into three classes:

-- Class I, whose term will expire at the annual general meeting to be held in fiscal 2017; - Class II, whose term will expire at the annual general meeting to be held in fiscal 2018; and - Class III, whose term will expire at the annual general meeting to be held in fiscal 2019.
+- Class I, whose term will expire at the annual general meeting to be held in fiscal 2023; - Class II, whose term will expire at the annual general meeting to be held in fiscal 2021; and - Class III, whose term will expire at the annual general meeting to be held in fiscal 2022.

-Our directors for fiscal 2016 were classified as follows:
+Our directors are classified as follows:

-- Class I: Mr. Adrian T. Dillon, Sir Anthony A. Greener and Mr. Gareth Williams; - Class II: Mr. Keshav R. Murugesh, Mr. Albert Aboody and Mr. Michael Menezes; and - Class III: Mr. John Freeland, Ms. Françoise Gri and Mrs. Renu S Karnad.
+- Class I: Mr. Gareth Williams, Mr. Mario P. Vitale and Mr. Adrian T. Dillon; - Class II: Mr. Keshav R. Murugesh, Mr. Keith Haviland and Mr. Michael Menezes; and - Class III: Ms. Françoise Gri, Mr. John Freeland and Mr. Jason Liberty